YVSemlani/tictactoe-rl/README.md

 ## Goals

 I wanted to explore a few skills with this project:
 - C++ implementation of a quick game environment
 - Using OSS LLMs to interact with real world environments
 - Implementing verifiers/reward functions to post-train model
 - Working with RL algorithms like GRPO, PPO, etc.
 - Writing custom kernels to speed up various parts of the training process

-Beyond the individual skills, tying this all together helped to understand integration challenges with creating real world ML for games pipelines.
+Beyond these individual skills, tying them all together helped to understand integration challenges with creating real world ML for games pipelines.